-Designed to acquaint the student with the evolution of Western Culture through a survey of the major socio-political, creative, and philosophical/religious developments of Renaissance European culture to the present.
+Designed to acquaint the student with the evolution of Western Culture through a survey of the major creative, philosophical/religious, and socio-political developments of the Renaissance to the present.
 May be taken as credit for Humanities General Education Requirements.
+Prerequisite: ENGL 1113 or concurrent enrollment.